xzlashutosh/avsddac_3v3/README.md

 ## About IP
 The target is to design 10-bit potentiometric DAC with 3.3v analog voltage and 1 off-chip external reference using osu180nm tech node.

-# Open-Source EDA tools
+# Open-Source EDA tools used to design the IP
-Here I have used esim on windows operating system, which contains eeschema for building circuits,
+Here I have used esim on windows operating system, which contains eeschema for building schematics of the circuits, and then to convert we have ngspice.
+The subcircuit funnction available in eSim have been used extensively in this project.

+## Steps to install eSim
+Go to https://esim.fossee.in/downloads and download for windows

+# Pre-layout Simulations

+## 10-bit DAC Vout v/s digital code graph